aws-samples/amazon-sagemaker-secure-mlops/mlops-seed-code/model-build-train/README.md

 [1] Dua, D. and Graff, C. (2019).
 [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml).
 Irvine, CA: University of California, School of Information and Computer Science.

-## Security considerations for SageMaker pipeline
+## Security considerations for Amazon CodePipeline CI/CD and SageMaker pipelines
 This MLOps project implements end-to-end security within the provisioned data science environment.
 The specific security controls used by the project are the following: